Nalgaeset Hangul Input System

 operating system and antivirus software may mark it as dangerous, and even prevent you from

-installing and/or properly using it.
+downloading, installing, and/or properly using it.
 Please take care to cope with such external behavior.

 Using Romanized input with Nalgaeset IME